dalpaka/inpkg.h/README.md

 And add the src/include/clrflow directory to your include path.
 (I already have Windows and Linux VSCode C/C++ configs in the '.vscode' folder if you're using VSCode)

-Must have MinGW installed with gcc for Windows config
+Must have MinGW installed with gcc for Windows config.

 ## Featuring